ETH-DISCO/cluster-tutorial/README.md

 This guide will help you get started with the TIK cluster at ETH Zurich.

-First, enable your VPN connection to the ETH network through a client of your choice (preferably the Cisco-Anyconnect client[^cisco]) using the following configuration:
+First, enable your VPN connection[^vpn] to the ETH network through a client of your choice (preferably the Cisco-Anyconnect client[^cisco]) using the following configuration:

 - server: `https://sslvpn.ethz.ch`
 - username: `<username>@student-net.ethz.ch`
-- password: your network password (Radius password)
+- password: your network password (Radius password[^pwd])

 Then just ssh into the tik42 or j2tik login node using your default password (LDAPS/AD password):